 Kohli spent the rest of the evening talking to the teenagers about esports, but confesses that he doesn’t play any active role in the team that Rewired.GG invested in: “I had to message the CEO of Rewired.GG to find out what esports tournament that the teenagers had been referring to.
 It turned out that our team didn’t win that night after all!”.

-Esports is the latest in a long line of ventures that Kohli began backing and investing in since the sales of his companies.
+Esports is the latest in a long line of ventures that Kohli began backing and investing in following the sales of his companies.
 He says that his philosophy is to identify future growth trends and then get in early by investing heavily in return for a substantial stake.
-“For me it is all about exponential growth and positive human impact” says Kohli.

 Kohli bases his investment philosophy on the book ‘Bold: How to go big, create wealth and impact the world’ by Peter H Diamandis.
 “I look for the ‘six D’s’ of exponential growth.
 “If someone pitches to me in terms of the ‘six D’s’ and how my investment will positively impact thousands of people’s lives, then that get’s my attention very quickly.”